CSC207-2024/safeTO/analysis/README.md

 The `BreakAndEnterModelDemo` is a designed to analyze and display break and enter crime data within a specified radius around a given location.
 The purpose of this application is to help users determine the safety of a location based on historical break and enter crime data.

 ## Features
-- Fetches break and enter crime data for the past year and displays it.
-- Fetches all known break and enter crime data within the specified radius.
+- Fetch Data: Uses the CrimeAnalysisFacade to fetch and analyze all known break and enter crime data within the specified radius.
-- Calculates the average annual rate of incidents.
+- Incident Rate Calculation: Calculates the average annual rate of break and enter incidents in the area.
-- Uses the Poisson distribution to estimate the probability of break and enter incidents exceeding a specified threshold.
+- Probability Estimation: Employs the Poisson distribution to estimate the probability of break and enter incidents exceeding a user-defined threshold.
-- Provides a recommendation based on the calculated probability.
+- Safety Recommendation: Provides a recommendation based on the calculated probability, helping users decide whether a location is safe to live in.

 ## Structure
 The project consists of the following key files:
-- **BreakAndEnterModelDemo.java**: The main class for running the demo.
+- BreakAndEnterModelDemo.java: The main class for running the demo.
-- **BreakAndEnterCalculator.java**: Class for calculating break and enter-related data.
-- **BreakAndEnterData.java**: Class representing break and enter crime data.
-- **BreakAndEnterIncidentFetcher.java**: Class for fetching break and enter crime data.
-- **CrimeDataFetcher.java**, **CrimeDataConverter.java**, **CrimeDataProcessor.java**: Supporting classes for data fetching, conversion, and processing.
-- **GeoUtils.java**: Utility class for geographical calculations.
+- CrimeAnalysisFacade.java: A facade class to simplify crime analysis operations.

 ## How it Works
 1. **Fetch Data**: The application fetches break and enter crime data from a specified source.
 The fetched data is converted and processed to filter relevant records.